2022 Durham Region municipal elections: Local Councillors

+By-election

+Following the resignation of Walter Schummer due to personal reasons, a mayoral by-election was intended to occur on September 8, 2025.
+Only one candidate ran, Deputy Mayor Michael Jubb, who was therefore elected by acclamation.

 Clarington

 Clarington elected 1 mayor, 2 regional councillors in 1 of 2 wards, and 4 local councillors in 1 of 4 wards.

 The following are the unofficial results in the Municipality of Clarington.